Atlin, British Columbia

 Atlin (Tlingit: Wéinaa) is a community in northwestern British Columbia, Canada, located on the eastern shore of Atlin Lake.
 In addition to continued gold-mining activity, Atlin is a tourist destination for fishing, hiking and heliskiing.
 As of 2016, there are 477 permanent residents.

 The name comes from Áa Tlein, the Tlingit language word for "big body of water".
 The surrounding area has been used by Inland Tlingit people for many years and the community is home to the Taku River Tlingit First Nation.

 Every July, the town hosts the Atlin Arts & Music Festival in Tarahne Park.
-However, the festival did not take place in 2010 or 2020.
+However, the festival did not take place in 2010 or since 2019.

 History

 The exact time when prospectors arrived in Atlin is unknown.
 George Miller is supposed to be the first person to have learned of the presence of gold within the area surrounding Atlin.
 The two men most commonly referred to as the "founders" of Atlin are Frederick Miller and Kenneth McLaren, who staked claims along the nearby Pine Creek in 1898.
 The Atlin Gold Rush came to Atlin Lake country in 1898 and was one of the richest offshoots of the Klondike Gold Rush.
 By the end of the mining season of 1899, around 5,000 people had flocked to the region and Atlin became a busy and important settlement, centre of the Atlin Mining District, and one of the flash-points of the Alaska boundary dispute.
-Although production was greater in its early years, the Atlin field still produces.
-Total placer gold production has exceeded $23,000,000.
+"Although production was greatest in its early years, the Atlin field still produces today.
+Total placer gold production has exceeded $23,000,000."

 In the 1920s, Atlin was popular as an exotic tourist destination.
 There was no road to the settlement, requiring tourists to travel up the Inside Passage through the British Columbia Coast and the Alaska Panhandle and via passes through Alaska and a series of lakes in Yukon and British Columbia.
 The journey ended when the M.V.
 Tarahne (and other lake boats) took the tourists across the lake to stay at the large three storey Atlin Inn (built by the White Pass and Yukon Route company).
 It was during this time it was nicknamed the "Switzerland of the North" because it is surrounded by mountains in much the same way as Switzerland.
 During the Great Depression, tourism decreased and the White Pass and Yukon Route closed their transportation routes and hotel.
-Atlin was largely isolated from transportation and commerce until the Atlin Road was built in 1950–51.
+Atlin was largely isolated from transportation and commerce until the Atlin Road was built in 1949.

+Demographics

+In the 2021 Census of Population conducted by Statistics Canada, the dissemation area had a population of 219 living in 129 of its 279 total private dwellings, a change of -9.1% from its 2016 population of 241.
+With the land area of 3.66 km² (2.27 mi²), it had a population density of 59.8/km² (96.5/mi²) in 2021.